Mets manager search: Joe Espada, Buck Showalter...

 - News Article

-Mets manager search: Joe Espada, Buck Showalter among potential candidates, per report - CBSSports.com
+Mets manager search: Joe Espada, Buck Showalter among possible candidates, per report - CBSSports.com

 Meanwhile, former Mets outfielder Curtis Granderson is not expected to interview for the job